-The southwest quadrant would contain the approximately 4.87-acre Memorial, an interpretive museum (Memorial Center), and other cultural institutions as described below (see Figure 1-4).
-The Memorial would be based on the "Reflecting Absence" concept selected by the Memorial Competition jury.
-Although it will be refined, it would preserve and provide access to a portion of the slurry wall on the west side of the WTC Site, and portions of the concrete bottom of the bathtub exposed 70 feet below grade.
-Pedestrian access to the Memorial area would be provided on all sides.
+The southwest quadrant would contain the approximately 4.2-acre Memorial, a museum and other cultural institutions, and Liberty Park North, as described below.
+The Memorial will be based on the Reflecting Absence concept, selected by the Memorial Competition jury.
+Although it will be refined, it would reveal a portion of the slurry wall on the west side of the WTC Site, and portions of the bathtub at bedrock (70 feet below grade).
 The approximately 1-acre square footprints of the Twin Towers would be recognized at grade and approximately 30 feet below grade.
-The Memorial would recognize each of the victims of the attacks of September 11, 2001 and February 26, 1993.
+It would recognize each of the individuals killed on September 11, 2001 and February 26, 1993.

-The main entrance to the Memorial would be from September 11 Place, a paved civic plaza at the southwest corner of Fulton and Greenwich Streets.
+The main entrance to the Memorial would be from September 11 Place, a paved civic plaza at the southwest corner of Fulton and Greenwich Streets (see Figure 1-3).
 Pedestrian access would also be provided at other locations on Greenwich, Fulton, and Liberty Streets.